Search

 On the other hand, if you are a DIY-er you can easily do it yourself!
 Just follow my step-by-step instructions and fix this mess once and for all.

-44. Jumper Installation – the chapter gives a description how to make 45 degree angle from the “elbow”.
+44. "Jumper" Installation – the chapter gives a description how to make 45 degree angle from the “elbow”.

 Chapter covers all possible cases of measurement, calculation and installation of the “jumpers”.
 Also the chapter covers several uncommon cases of the “jumper” installation.

-The chapter has 39 pictures; 11 pages. $1.86 (Instant Access).
+The chapter has 118 pictures; 57 pages*. $2.69 (Instant Access).

-Kotz Heating & Air Conditioning is considered one of the best quality dealers in Oakland County.
+OK.
+Next on my list is a house in Birmingham, MI.
+“Kotz Heating & Air Conditioning Company” did the ductwork and furnace installation for this house.
+It is funny what they are writing about themselves on their website: Kotz Heating & Air Conditioning is considered one of the best quality dealers in Oakland County.
 Unlike many other companies, you can be assured that our company is fully licensed, bonded and insured.
 In addition, our technicians have been factory trained and tested to prove their qualifications.
 We use no sub-contractors; our own employees do all our work.

 By the way, several years ago I’ve contacted them by e-mail and offered that I will train an installer for them and they have to only set up an interview with him – that’s it, no obligations, no payments, but of course they, like many others, just ignored my offer!